A cavity-mediated quantum CPHASE gate between NV spin qubits in diamond: Discussion

-\textit{Conclusions.} We have shown that virtual exchange of photons in an optical cavity can mediate two-qubit gates such as CPHASE between two NV spin qubits in diamond.
+We have shown that virtual exchange of photons in an optical cavity can mediate the two-qubit CPHASE gate between two NV spin qubits in diamond.
 Combined with single-qubit operations, produced by rf excitation or by laser fields \cite{Yale2013}, the CPHASE gate allows for arbitrary (universal) quantum computations.
 Therefore, optical cavity QED with NV centers in diamond represents a realistic path towards spin-based quantum information processing.
+The cavity-mediated quantum gate proposed here could be applied to other defects with a similar level structure, i.e., comprising spin triplet ground and excited states with deviating zero-field splittings.
+For example, we expect that the gate protocol would also work for certain divacancy centers in silicon carbide.